rolfande/uit-snowman/Readme.md

 Diagram of the wiring schematic for the Arduino setup;

-The Arduino board used in the project is: <https://arduino-esp8266.readthedocs.io/>
+The Arduino board used in the project is: <https://arduino-esp8266.readthedocs.io/> Install it in the Arduino IDE by following this instructions; https://arduino-esp8266.readthedocs.io/en/latest/installing.html#instructions

-PubSub client library used for subscribing to MQTT message queue is <https://github.com/knolleary/pubsubclient>
+MQTT library used for subscribing to message queue is PubSub Client by Nick O'Leary: <https://pubsubclient.knolleary.net/> - <https://github.com/knolleary/pubsubclient>